Communication with Suppliers

 We are committed to mutual learning activities to enhance the competitiveness of our major suppliers.

-In response to suppliers’ needs, and with an aim toward strengthening the total capability of each company, a supplier’s personnel may be seconded to work within the Toyota Boshoku.
-In addition, we support the activities of Sunshine with the aim of enabling mutual study and the sharing of exemplary examples between organizations.
-More specifically, we hold study groups on safety, health, and improving product quality, and we promote both the sharing of good, learnable examples and the resolution of problems faced by suppliers.
+In response to suppliers' needs, and with an aim toward strengthening the total capability of each company, a supplier's personnel may be seconded to work within the Toyota Boshoku.
+In addition, we support the activities of Sunshine with the aim of enabling mutual study and the sharing of best practices between organizations.
+More specifically, we hold study groups on safety, health, and improving product quality, and we promote both the sharing of best practices and the resolution of problems faced by suppliers.

-Finally, we run a study meeting concerning carbon neutrality and other social issues.
+Finally, we also run a study meeting concerning carbon neutrality and other social issues.

 Held a management roundtable meeting run by Sunshine